In our current hot real estate market, more and more people are buying and selling their homes. Are you one of them?

 All buyers should have home inspections before they sign the final agreements and documents.
 A home inspection can reveal serious (and expensive) issues that were undetectable to the average person.

-Both general inspectors and pest inspectors should visit the home.
+Both general inspectors and pest inspectors (like the team from Pest Control Experts) should visit the home.
 You may also need a specialist if the general inspector doesn’t investigate electrical or plumbing problems.

 These inspectors will run through a checklist to find anything that might change the overall livability of the home.
 The buyer can then take this information to the real estate agent who will determine whether or not renegotiating is a good idea.